jcs090218/JCSUE/docs/ScriptReference.md

 # Welcome to the <span class="manual-name"></span> Scripting Reference!

 This section of the documentation contains the details of the scripting API of the JCSUE.
-To use this information, you should be familiar with Unity Scripting API and the concept of the basic game engine architecture.
+To use this information, you should be familiar with Unreal Scripting API and the concept of the basic game engine architecture.

 This scripting reference is layouted corresponding to JCSUE scripts